Nikon D5500 versus Nikon D3400

 The Nikon D5500 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in January 2015 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Nikon D5500 and the Nikon D3400 is provided in the side-by-side display below.
+The physical size and weight of the Nikon D5500 and the Nikon D3400 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat larger (1 percent) than the Nikon D5500.
 Moreover, the D3400 is slightly heavier (6 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the D3400 are weather-sealed.